 Modern fire rings, outdoor stoves and private pizza ovens are marketed under the pretext of a cosy garden atmosphere.
 The associated air pollution is not mentioned anywhere in the advertisements; despite that the smoke is emitted at inhalation altitude at times where families often stay nearby, thus breathing in extensive amounts of harmful smoke.
-Preparation of food on an electric barbecue is more institution exceeds the maximum detection limit of 500,000 particles per cm3.
+Preparation of food on an electric barbecue is more The pollution from a bonfire without visible smoke at the daycare institution exceeds the maximum detection limit of 500,000 particles per cm.